rerun-modules/rundeck-admin/README.md

-The *rundeck-archive* commands help you export and import rundeck projects.
+The *rundeck-archive* commands help you manage rundeck deployments.

-Use `project-create` to create a project.

-Use `project-export` to export a project to a project archive.

-Use `project-import` to import a project archive into a project.

-Use `project-list` to list all projects for the given rundeck.
+Use the `apitoken-*` commands to create and list API tokens.

-Use `project-replicate` to replicate a project from one instance to another.
+Use the `project-*` commands to create, list, export, import and replicate projects.

 **Requirements**

 * bash and a posix environment
 * curl
 * xmlstarlet

+**Notes**

+* This module should probably be renamed given its widening scope.